-In order to test the algorithm in an uncontrolled environment, we have also conducted an outdoor experiment, during which the camera/IMU system was placed on a car, moving on the streets of a residential area in Minneapolis, MN.
-Some example images from the image sequence (recorded at 3 Hz) are shown in Fig. 5, and a video of all 1598 images, which were stored in about 9 minutes of driving, can be found online at [26].
+The experimental setup consisted of a camera/IMU system, placed on a car that was moving on the streets of a typical residential area in Minneapolis, MN.
+The system comprised a Pointgrey FireFly camera, registering images of resolution 640×480 pixels at 3Hz, and an Inertial Science ISIS IMU, providing inertial measurements at a rate of 100Hz.
+During the experiment all data were stored on a computer and processing was done off-line.
+Some example images from the recorded sequence are shown in Fig. 1, while a video of all 1598 images, which were recorded in about 9 minutes of driving, can be found online at [26].

+For the results shown here, feature extraction and matching was performed using the SIFT algorithm [27].
+During this run, a maximum of 30 camera poses was maintained in the filter state vector.
+Since features were rarely tracked for more than 30 images, this number was sufficient for utilizing most of the available constraints between states, while attaining real-time performance.
 Even though images were only recorded at 3Hz due to limited hard disk space on the test system, the estimation algorithm is able to process the dataset at 14Hz, on a single core of an Intel T7200 processor (2GHz clock rate).
 During the experiment, a total of 142903 features were successfully tracked and used for EKF updates, along a 3.2km-long trajectory.
 A GPS sensor was not available during the experiment, and therefore no ground-truth trajectory data exists.
-However, the quality of the position estimates can be evaluated using a map of the area.
+However, the quality of the position estimates can be evaluated using a map of the